discordjs/guide/guide/creating-your-bot/configuration-files.md

 const config = require('./config.json');
 ```

 Next, copy your token from the `client.login('your-token-goes-here')` line and paste into the `config.json` file.
-Make sure to keep it between the double quotes.
+Make sure to keep it between the double-quotes.

 Now you can simply do `client.login(config.token)` to login!
 If you want to use a different prefix than `!`, you can change that as well.

 ## Storing additional data

 As previously mentioned, you'll probably want to store more than just your token and prefix at one point or another.
-If you want to store more data, just add another key/value pair to the list!
+If you're going to store more data, add another key/value pair to the list!

 ```json
 {